Plukenetia volubilis

 Plukenetia volubilis, commonly known as sacha inchi, sacha peanut, mountain peanut, Inca nut or Inca-peanut, is a perennial plant in the family Euphorbiaceae, having small trichomes on its leaves.

-It is native to much of tropical South America (Suriname, Venezuela, Bolivia, Colombia, Ecuador, Peru, and northwestern Brazil), as well as some of the Windward Islands in the Caribbean.
-It is cultivated commercially in South East Asia, most notably in Thailand.
+It is native to tropical South America and the Caribbean.
 Although its raw seeds and leaves contain toxins, these components are safe for consumption after roasting.

 Plukenetia volubilis should not be confused with Caryodendron orinocense, which is commonly known as inchi, cacay, or orinoconut.